Qwicen/cuda_hlt/readme.md

 ========

-Welcome to the CUDA High Level Trigger project, an attempt to provide a full HLT realization on GPU.
+Welcome to the CUDA High Level Trigger project, an attempt to provide a full HLT1 realization on GPU.

 How to run it
 -------------